jamesloper/blog/_posts/2021-08-20-three-ways-to-calculate-distance-between-two-coordinates.md

 };
 ```

-This new formula makes a mere square root and cosine call and takes 51.652ms which is only 41% of the baseline!
+This new formula takes a mere square root and cosine call and completes 2M iterations in 51.652ms which is only 41% of the baseline!

 So, all in all, I can only conclude that haversine is a wonderfully educational and academic exercise but when it comes to the practical side, nothing beats a solution built specifically for a use case.